CERTCC/Vultron/docs/howto/index.md

 # Implementing Vultron

+!!! tip inline end "Prerequisites"

+    The [Implementing Vultron](index.md) section assumes that you have:

+    - an interest in implementing the Vultron protocol
+    - basic familiarity with the Vultron protocol
+    - familiarity with the CVD process in general

+    If you are unfamiliar with the Vultron protocol, we recommend that you start with [Understanding Vultron](../topics/index.md).
+    For technical reference, see [Reference](../reference/index.md).
+    If you're just trying to understand the CVD process, we recommend that you start with the [CERT Guide to Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD/).

 Here we collect some guidance for potential implementations of Vultron.

 While a complete protocol implementation specification remains a work in progress, we do have a few additional